pywbem/pywbemtools/docs/introduction.rst

 Pywbemcli provides access to WBEM servers from the command line on multiple OS platforms.
 It provides functionality to:

-* Explore the CIM data of WBEM Servers.
+* Explore the CIM data of WBEM servers.
 It can manage/inspect the CIM model components including CIM classes, CIM instances, and CIM qualifiers and execute CIM methods and queries on the WBEM server.
 It implements subcommands to execute the :term:`CIM-XML` operations defined in the DMTF specification